abedulaziz/Consult-a-doctor/README.md

 <img src="./readme/title2.svg"/>

-> The Well app is a mental health and mindfulness app built on top of the science of positive psychology.
-The Well app is more than just another meditation or journaling app; it encourages you to enhance and reflect on your day with structured, guided activities.
+> Consult a doctor is a medical web application targets patients and doctors to benefit each of them.
+You can consider the application as your always-ready doctor.
 >
-> There are 5 daily tasks that the Well app asks you to complete each day: record 3 gratitudes, write a journal entry, perform 3 acts of kindness, exercise for 20 minutes, and meditate for 15 minutes.
+> There are several specializations available in the app.
+Patients or doctors are able to create video chat rooms with doctors and discuss their medical issue.

 ### User Stories
 - As a user, I want to browsse ablums, so that I can find quick links